1. The 1975

 Watch Healy perform, the way his stage presence lacks affective coherence.
 In the place of composure or grace is a constant look-at-me neediness, an obsession with being liked that leaks into his songwriting and partially explains all the stoner-philosophy conceptualism.
 The bluntness of Healy’s aesthetic sense means sometimes he hits, sometimes he misses, but there’s never much quality control.
 Hackneyed Ian Curtis moves, stripped of all pathos, stand in for glam monumentalism; the performance is pervaded with a philistinism usually reserved for karaoke bars.
 Healy gives you exactly what you want, which is exactly the problem: “satiation [isn’t] succeeded by tristesse, it was itself, immediately, tristesse.”
 The desired intersects with the immediate state to immediately gratify, but its absolute fitness to the present dopaminergic state means the audience can only be exploited, never developed the way a more parental—and perennially rockist—attitude toward music fandom can.

 I should pull back; values change and it’s more productive to inventory than bash.
 What are the new qualities of presence?
 Anxiety, intimacy, populism, the active undermining of mythos (Healy mid-show in the dark: “I’m putting these [sunglasses] on for purely ego-stylistic reasons”).
-This isn’t bad; it’s just a serious departure from the ethos of rock and what makes The 1975 a clearly a pop act with rock trapping (instead of a rock act comfortable with celebrity and pastiche).
+This isn’t bad; it’s just a serious departure from the ethos of rock and what makes The 1975 a pop act with rock trapping (instead of a rock act comfortable with celebrity and pastiche).
 An endearing but telling exchange from the end of a smallish, billed intimate set from this year, in which Healy tries to quiet his audience down for an acoustic rendition of “Be My Mistake” while distressed: “Not because I really want to do it, because the idea is actually making me sick now… alright well I’m gonna do it now obviously… This is gonna be hard because like, it’s very… Higher… Hold on, just a second, just let me figure out if I want to do it, if I don’t want to do [indiscernible] I’m not gonna embarrass myself in front of a group of people… And this is kinda the point of this whole thing, right?
 Sorry, I’m trying to [indiscernible; tunes guitar]… There’s no point in like, playing to 200 people and just playing sets.
 Alright here we go then, right so be quiet or I’ll fuckin shit myself, yeah?”